Welcome to the English Department at Moorpark College

 Description: Editing and publication of Moorpark Review, a creative arts magazine, and other types of student writing projects.
 Reading, evaluating, editing and producing literary manuscripts for publication in a variety of formats.

-- Appraise and prepare submissions for publication.
+- appraise and prepare submissions for publication.

 - Organize promotional activities through interaction with campus and community.